kamontat/grader/README.md

 If you haven't noticed, the admin username is `admin` and password is `hackme` unless you changed the environment variables to docker-compose.

+## Error
+maybe
+- out-of-memory - you may need to swap space to increase your computr memory (not recommented)

 ## Components

 This grader composes of 3 components: